Mission, Vision & Goals

 Goals

-The purpose of the International Theatre Institute is to promote international exchange of knowledge and practice in theatre arts in order to consolidate peace and friendship between peoples, to deepen mutual understanding and increase creative co-operation between all people in the theatre arts.
-To achieve this purpose, the ITI shall:
+The purpose of the International Theatre Institute ITI is to promote the international exchange of knowledge and practice in the performing arts (theatre, drama, dance and music theatre in all their forms) in order to consolidate peace and friendship between peoples, to deepen mutual understanding, and increase creative cooperation between all people in the performing arts.
+To achieve this purpose, ITI shall, inter alia:

-• Encourage activities and creation in the field of the live performing arts, Drama, Dance, Music theatre;
+- Encourage sustainable activities and creation in the field of the live performing arts (theatre, drama, dance and music theatre, in all their forms);

-• Establish international offices and foster the establishment of National Centres of the ITI in all countries;
+- Establish international offices and foster the establishment of National Centres of ITI in all countries;